Contact Lenses

 - Would have a hard time handling the lenses (for example, if you have severe arthritis in your hands or another problem that would make it hard for you to insert, remove, and clean the lenses).

 - Have certain medical conditions such as uncontrolled diabetes or hyperthyroidism.
-Allergies, asthma, and other chronic respiratory disorders may make it difficult to wear contacts.
+Allergies may also make it difficult to wear contacts.

 - Have dry eyes or problems with the cornea.
 People who have Sjögren's syndrome (a condition that causes a lack of tears and dry eyes) often are not able to wear contacts.
 People who have chronic or recurrent infections or sores on the cornea cannot wear contact lenses.